Start with Why by Simon Sinek — Cliff Notes Summary for Salespeople

 5.1 Chapter 11 — When Why Goes Fuzzy

 The Split — Sinek's term for what happens when a company outgrows the founder's voice.
 The Why gets diluted across new hires, new markets, and new product lines until the company is run on metrics instead of meaning.
-Symptoms: every quarter feels like a new strategy, the mission statement gets workshopped, employees can't tell new recruits why the company exists beyond *"we sell software."*
+Symptoms: every quarter feels like a new strategy, the mission statement gets workshopped, and employees can't tell new recruits why the company exists beyond *"we sell software."*

 5.2 Chapter 12 — Split Happens

 Sinek's prime negative case study is Walmart after Sam Walton's death in 1992.
-Sam's Why was *"help people live better lives by lowering the cost of living"* — a Why that drove every decision from store layout to supplier negotiations.
-After Sam, the same behaviors (squeezing suppliers, cutting wages) read as greed rather than service, because the Why no longer animated them.
+Sam's Why was *"to help people live better lives by lowering the cost of living"* — a Why that drove every decision from store layout to supplier negotiations.
+After Sam, the same behaviors (squeezing suppliers, holding down wages) read as greed rather than service, because the Why no longer animated them.
+The same actions executed without the Why look predatory; with the Why, they look principled.
+Salespeople see this when a once-great vendor starts pricing like a commodity — the Why has left the building.

 6. Part Six — Discover Why